 At HB Financial Group, we believe in giving back to our community.
-Below are some of the local charities that we regularly support and to which we have recently made donations.
+Below are some of the local charities that we regularly support.

 Habitat for Humanity believes that every man, woman, and child should have a decent, safe, and affordable place to live.
 They build and repair houses all over the world using volunteer labor and donations.
 Their partner families purchase these houses through no-profit, no-interest mortgage loans or innovative financing methods.

 Big Brothers Big Sisters of Hampshire County has been providing one-to-one mentoring relationships to local children in need of positive adult influence and friendship since 1975.
 Supervised by a staff of professional case coordinators, volunteers spend time weekly with a child for at least one year developing a positive, trusting, and enriching friendship.
 A special person, such as a “big brother” or “big sister,” can often be the one factor that can change the destiny of a child’s life, providing the resources and encouragement to become a productive and healthy adult.

 Family Outreach of Amherst supports and assists the most vulnerable members of our community by working with families that struggle with mental health, trauma, medical, substance abuse, and life skills issues.
 The organization believes that although clients may struggle with these issues, they are still experts in their own lives.
 By providing advocacy and case management support, FOA not only ensures that families receive services so that their basic needs are met but also helps families identify ways to make their lives better.

 The American Red Cross exists to provide compassionate care to those in need.
 Its network of generous donors, volunteers, and employees share a mission of preventing and relieving suffering, here at home and around the world, through five key service areas: Disaster Relief, Supporting America’s Military Families, Lifesaving Blood, Health and Safety Services, and International Services.